 I’m not sure what made me think of this movie tonight, several years after watching it (and thinking about ordering it again because it was soooo good!)…but I just had to share it here tonight while I was thinking about it!

-Awhile back I went on search for documentaries on nomads when my daughter and I started the “Story of the World” series, (volume 1, ancient world, which talks about nomads in the beginning of the book)…I found this absolutely fascinating silent black and white documentary from 1925.
-Available for rental from both Blockbuster Online & Netflix (Netflix even offers it streaming online for free with your membership!).
+A while back I went on a search for documentaries on nomads when my daughter and I started the “Story of the World” series, (volume 1, ancient world, which talks about nomads at the beginning of the book)…I found this absolutely fascinating silent black and white documentary from 1925.
+It keeps changing where it’s available to watch online, but for now, you can find it here.

 If you are looking for a factual representation of what it means to be a nomad, check this one out!